 Fill the gaps in your cupcake cake with rice krispie treats.

 When you arrange cupcakes together to form the oval shape of your Baby Chick Cupcake Cake there will be gaps in between the round little cakes.
-Those larger holes need to be filled in order to have a flat surface to cover with frosting.
+Those larger holes need to be filled to have a flat surface to cover with frosting.
 You can cut cupcakes into pieces to fill the gaps or use marshmallows, but I prefer to use cereal treats.

 - Rice Krispie Treats can be molded into just the right shape to fill in the gaps in between the cupcakes.